 In this segment, a home warranty is discussed.
 If the buyer wants the seller to provide a home warranty, they should notate that in the appropriate boxes.
 The amount that the seller agrees to pay for the home warranty premium must also be included.

-It also explains that a home warranty does not cover pre-existing defects and should not replace inspection responsibilities.
+It also explains that a home warranty does not cover pre-existing defects and should not replace the responsibility for inspections.

 If both the buyer and seller opt out of the home warranty plan, they have been made aware of it.
 Furthermore, they will not hold the agent/broker responsible or liable for any plan rejection.